 Developing Go SDK and contributing to Go

-GoLand is a Go IDE and can be used to write Go code for your applications.
-But what if you want to work on Go itself and contribute to the programming language?
-This tutorial describes how you can configure the IDE to do that in a few steps.
+GoLand is a Go IDE that you can use to write Go code for your applications.
+But what if you want to work on the Go language itself and contribute to its development?
+This tutorial shows you how to configure the IDE for that purpose in just a few steps.

 Step 1.
 Clone the Go sources